PLA, wood, vinyl, LCD screen, speakers, Arduino, Raspberry Pi, hardware

 Inter Ice Age 4 cover and illustrations by Machi Abé, wife of Kobo Abé

 Googiewaumer is an obscure underground comic book created by Wendell Allen Pugh and published by The Print Mint in 1969.
 Most of the comic consists of "The Adventures of Super Ghurb” following a blobby creature with ambiguous and plastic features, broken up by shorter pieces of hippie-commentary on American consumerism and conformity.
-Storylines are nonseniscal and imagery is heavy with forests, factories, as well as the resulting consumer goods produced from these resources, appliances, televisions, computers, cars and soft drinks.
+Storylines are nonseniscal and imagery is heavy with nature and factories, as well as the resulting consumer goods produced from these resources: appliances, televisions, computers, cars and soft drinks.
 Pugh is a far less recognized and prolific figure than Abé.
 As a marginal member of the 60’s underground comics scene, Googiewaumer is his only published material outside of a few short strips featured in other publications.
 The only interview he ever gave appears to have been for Mark James Estren’s A History of Underground Comics where he commented on the influence of his education, earning an MFA at Southern Illinois University, stating "My stuff is all fucked up because I went to school for six years and got all involved in aesthetics and professionalism, which I've decided is all bullshit.
 Wish I'd never learned to draw.”

 Googiewaumer Comics cover and select pages

-Despite the unbeloved status the comic seems to have among enthusiasts, as well as its own creator, Googiewaumer stands out as one of the most avant-garde works to emerge from the 60’s underground comics scene, pushing the medium into territories never seen before and rarely since.
+Despite the unbeloved status the comic seems to have among enthusiasts, as well as its own creator, Googiewaumer stands out as one of the most avant-garde works to emerge from the 60’s underground scene, pushing the medium into territories rarely seen before or since.
 The shapes of the panels mimic the organic, fungal appendages of the “Super Ghurbs”, illustration styles and orientation of panels change on the same page, and speech bubbles are as likely to be filled with coherent sentences as they are to be with made-up words and icons.
-Googiewaumer is a testament to the free space created by 60’s counterculture that allowed artists to create and distribute truly strange work, regardless of its commercial viability or lack-there-of.
+Googiewaumer is a testament to the freedom found by some within 60’s counterculture, that afforded artists the ability to create and distribute truly strange work, regardless of its commercial viability or lack-there-of.
+The comic is also a story of the limits of that freedom.
+In Pugh’s interview with Estren, he reveals the existenc of a second issue of Googiewaumer, never to be published due to lack of interest “Googiewaumer #1 was the kind of comic I would like to do but sales were pretty shitty.
+No one understood it.
+I would like to do it again.
+But no will will print it. #2 is wating at the printer for financial assistance.
+It is much straighter and obvioiusly verbal rather than visual.
+I’m still doing it but in a more limited sense.”

 Sources